seneralkan/nyc-taxi/kafka/README.md

 `docker-compose up -d`

-Wait the installing the docker images.
+Wait the installing of the docker images.

 Kibana:
 `http://localhost:5601`